 Run Run Shaw

-Shaw, Run Run, 1907–, Chinese film mogul, best known of the six Shaw brothers who founded an Asian movie empire.
-In Shanghai, he and brother Runme Shaw established the Shaw Organization (1926) and Shaw Studios (1930), both of which became major factors in the growth and production of Asian films.
-The siblings set up production and distribution facilities for their movies, many of which were shown in Shaw-owned theaters in SE Asia and in a network of Chinatown cinemas worldwide.
-In Hong Kong during the late 1950s Shaw founded the colony's then-largest privately owned film studio and soon became known as Asia's movie king, producing flashy, action-packed historical and martial-art features until 1985.
-His kung-fu epics were particulary popular in the West and influenced a number of Western filmmakers, e.g., Quentin Tarantino.
-Shaw since has focused much of his attention on television, founding and running Television Broadcasts Ltd. (TVB), which creates programming for Hong Kong and overseas Chinese audiences.
+Shaw, Run Run, 1907–2014, Chinese film mogul, best known of the six Shaw brothers who founded an Asian movie empire.
+In Shanghai, he and his elder brother Runme Shaw made their first film (1924) and soon established the Shaw Organization (1926) and Shaw Studios (1930), both of which became major factors in the growth and production of Asian films; subsequently, film production was moved to Singapore and Hong Kong.
+Many of the brothers' films were shown in Shaw-owned theaters in SE Asia and in a network of Chinatown cinemas worldwide.
+Moving to Hong Kong from Singapore in the late 1950s, Shaw founded the colony's then-largest privately owned film studio and soon became known as Asia's movie king, producing flashy, action-packed historical, martial-art, and horror features until 1985 when his brother died.
+His kung-fu epics, which he is thought to have mainly invented, were particulary popular in the West and influenced a number of Western filmmakers, e.g., Quentin Tarantino.
+After 1985, Shaw focused much of his attention on television, founding and running Television Broadcasts Ltd. (TVB), a producer of programs for Hong Kong and overseas Chinese audiences.
 In the early 21st cent. he was the driving force behind the construction of Hong Kong Movie City, a studio and production facility.
-Shaw also has become a major philanthropist, donating billions to charity and establishing the Shaw Prize for scientific achievement.
-He was knighted in 1974.
+Shaw also had large real estate and publishing interests, and became a major philanthropist, donating billions to charity and establishing the Shaw Prize for scientific achievement.
+He was knighted in 1977.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.

 See more Encyclopedia articles on: Film and Television: Biographies